Kritartha1/6companies30Days/README.md

 9.Given a pattern containing only I's and D's.
 I for increasing and D for decreasing.Devise an algorithm to print the minimum number following that pattern.
 10. Find max 10 numbers in a list having 10M entries.
 11. Given an unsorted array Arr of size N of positive integers.
 One number 'A' from set {1, 2, …N} is missing and one number 'B' occurs twice in array.
 Find these two numbers.
-12. Find total number of Squares in a N*N chessboard 13.Decode the string
+12. Find total number of Squares in a N*N chessboard.
+13.Decode the string.
-14.Minimum Size Subarray Sum
+14.Minimum Size Subarray Sum.
-15.Array Pair Sum Divisibility Problem
+15.Array Pair Sum Divisibility Problem.